Benefits & Stipends

 The department will reimburse the residents for education expenses incurred up to $3,000 during the course of their residency.
 Examples are:

-Oral presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,500.00 per meeting.
-Poster presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,000 per meeting.
+Oral and poster presentations at national meetings will be reimbursed for meeting registration fees, transportation and food/lodging for up to $1,500.00 per meeting.

 The department may supplement and support residents at any meeting from which they receive a Travel Award.
 Residents must submit an award letter and the abstract and/or manuscript to the Program Director and Department Chairman for approval.